nuxeo-sandbox/nuxeo-webpage-archiver/README.md

 #### Convert and Download from the User Interface, Synchronously

-Say the URL is stored in the `myinfo:url` field of the current document:
+Say the URL is stored in the `myinfo:url` field of the current document.
+We use a timeout of 10 seconds:

     Fetch > Context Document(s)
     Conversion > Webpage to Pdf
       url: @{Document["myinfo:url"]}
       fileName:
+      timeoutMillisecs: 10000
     User Interface > Download File

 #### Asynchronously Convert and Save in the Document